Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Experimental Setup and Measurements

+The leakage current is measured with a picoammeter in the HV-line while readout pad and guard ring are grounded.
+The uncertainty due to the temperature is calculated by scaling the current to $-19^\circ$C and $-21^\circ$C and substracting the measured value at $-20^\circ$C. The recorded uncertainties of the picoammeter during the measurements are negligible in comparison.

-In unirradiated sensors, the measured capacitance of a sensor stays constant for voltages beyond the depletion voltage, giving the opportunity to evaluate the depletion voltage by extracting the intersection of two linear fits on the $1/C^2$ data, one for the rising part and one for the constant part.
+The capacitance is measured in parallel mode at a frequency of 2\,kHz, using a low voltage amplitude of 0.5\,V. In unirradiated sensors, the measured capacitance of a sensor stays constant for voltages beyond the depletion voltage, giving the opportunity to evaluate the depletion voltage by extracting the intersection of two linear fits on the $1/C^2$ data, one for the rising part and one for the constant part.
 However, for irradiated sensors the concept of depletion is no longer well defined, which is why this intersection voltage is referred to as the "saturation voltage" in this work.
 Two important factors in this are the temperature and frequency dependencies of the CV measurements of irradiated silicon sensors \cite{Kieseler_2023, CAMPBELL2002402}.
+The temperature uncertainty is taken into account in the measurement uncertainties, while the frequency is the same for all measurements to keep it consistent through the annealing.
+While the frequency dependence varies for different fluences, it was found that the annealing behavior of the extracted saturation voltages does not change with frequency \cite{Kieseler_2023}.

 The extraction of saturation voltages is only feasible for some sensors in this study, as especially for the $300\,\upmu$m sensors the saturation voltages exceed the measurement limit of 900\,V significantly.
 For thinner sensors at lower fluences the extraction is possible for short annealing times, while the saturation voltages start exceeding 900\,V beyond a certain annealing time, which is dependent on the fluence (see Figure \ref{fig:CV-curves}).
 As it was observed that the capacitance beyond depletion remains constant for all sensors of each thickness, independent of fluence or annealing time, for some measurements saturation voltages slightly above 900\,V could be extracted by only fitting the rising part of the data and calculating the intersection with the constant capacitance measured in the sensors in previous measurements.